-This year’s summer congregations are being held from 8 to 16 July 2014 in the King’s Hall, Armstrong Building, Newcastle University, NE1 7RU.
+This year’s summer congregations are being held from 10 - 21 July 2017 in the King’s Hall, Armstrong Building, Newcastle University.
 Whether you’ve visited our University before, or if this will be the first time you’ve been on our campus, we hope you will have a thoroughly enjoyable day at Congregation.
 Below is key information which should be of use to you when planning your trip to Newcastle and your day with us.
 We look forward to welcoming you!

-Every candidate is offered two guest tickets free of charge.
-They are also invited to apply for extra guest tickets, but with no guarantee that they will receive the number of extra tickets requested (due to space restrictions).
-Most extra tickets will be for the TV Relay room (a lecture theatre in the Armstrong Building where the live ceremony will be projected to a large screen).
-TV relay room tickets cost £7 each and extra King's Hall tickets (which are usually in short supply) cost £15 each.
-All candidates who apply will be emailed during week beginning 21 April 2014 to confirm their ticket allocation.
-If you have any questions about ticket allocations, you will need to speak to your candidate as, unfortunately, we cannot give out this information to anyone but the candidate.
-All tickets will be available for collection by the candidate on the day of their ceremony.
+We offer every candidate two guest tickets free of charge.
+All extra guest tickets are offered on a first come, first served basis.
+Most extra tickets will be for the Live Screening (on the second floor of the Armstrong Building where the ceremony will be projected to a large screen).
+Live Screening tickets cost £10 each and extra King's Hall tickets (which are usually in short supply) cost £15 each.
+If you have any questions about ticket allocations, you will need to speak to your candidate as, unfortunately, we are not permitted to give out this information to anyone but the candidate.
+All tickets will be available for collection from the King's Road Centre by the candidate on the day of their ceremony.
 The candidate needs to bring photo ID to pick up the tickets.

-After each ceremony there will be a reception which is open to all guests.
+After each ceremony there will be a reception which is open to all guests with tickets.
 Some Schools make their own reception arrangements, and candidates may be contacted about these separately.
 Details of the reception venue and the start time will be specified on your ticket, and refreshments will be available for all candidates and guests who have a ticket.

 If anyone in your party has an additional need, such as wheelchair users, please ask your student to inform the Congregations Office of this so that we can make the necessary arrangements.

 Each ceremony at Newcastle University is shown live on the Congregations website for those who may be unable to attend a ceremony in person.
 Footage of past congregations is available to view online indefinitely.
-Also, a DVD of each ceremony can be purchased from Achievement TV, priced £25 including postage and packing.
-You can place an order for the DVD by clicking here.
+Also, a DVD of each ceremony can be purchased from Achievement TV.
 The DVD includes the whole ceremony plus an introduction with views of the city and campus, and can be collected on the day if required.
 Queries should be directed to Achievement TV.